“Emotional abuse is a domestic abuse issue. It falls under the umbrella of domestic violence.”Anne Blythe, founder of Betrayal Trauma Recovery

 Anne: We’re so grateful to all survivors, victims who share their story on this podcast.
 If you would like to share your story, please email my assistant Kari at firstname.lastname@example.org.
 I want to hear your story and everyone else wants to hear it.
 This is a great place for you to share.

 If this podcast has been helpful to you, we really appreciate your monthly support.
-Go to our website BTR.org, scroll down to the bottom, and click on support the podcast.
 Similarly, your reviews help so much.
 So, please go to iTunes or your other podcasting apps, and give this podcast a rating and also an explanation of why you love it is helpful.
-Similarly, when you purchase Trauma Mama, Husband Drama, the book, on Amazon, leave an Amazon rating.
+Also, when you purchase Trauma Mama, Husband Drama on Amazon, leave an Amazon rating.
 Every single one of your interactions helps women who are isolated find us.